AUM som somaya namah

 marriage and partnership; promises;

-remembered sexual and peer-advising relationships; advising and counseling, consulting, bargaining and negotiations; capacity to craft agreements in law court; scales and balances, mutual exchanges and contracts; physical body's external sexual pleasure organs
+remembered sexual and peer-advising relationships; advising and counseling, consulting, bargaining and negotiations; capacity to craft agreements in law court; scales and balances, exchanges and contracts; physical body's external sexual pleasure organs

 Supplementing the material qualities of 2nd-marriage = radix bhava-2,